RLNT/sinus-staff-list/CONFIGURATION.md

     - select `Yes` or `No`

     *Info*:
-    - defines whether a user is set to *away* if they enter the afk-channel
+    - defines whether a client is set to *away* if they enter the afk-channel

     *Advanced Options*:
     - the following option is only shown if you activated the away channel